rohithjayarajan/charybdis_mini_nano_AA_battery/README.md

 1. Re-purpose the TRRS cable hole in the case for the toggle switch.
 Use a deburring tool (or soldering iron) to increase the diameter of the hole if needed.
 2. For the specific toggle switches that I used, I oriented it in such a way that the pins of the toggle switches face the keycaps.

+### BATTERY HOLDER COVER

+The dimensions of the cover are such that it exactly fits the battery holder.
+Using some amount of force to secure it should keep it in place firmly without any locks/magnetic snap fits.

+However, inserts are provided for cylindrical magnets of dimensions 4mm*2mm both on the battery holder and the battery cover.